 - 5.6.4 Recognizing the difference in instructional methodology and program need, the maximum vocational student contact hours will vary between vocational programs.
 The maximum vocational student contact hours per week, averaged over the assigned duty period, are as follows: - a) For Trades, Horticulture, and Culinary Arts twenty-eight (28) hours - b) For Office Administration, Directed-Study/Self-Paced Access Education, including Fundamental programs, and other vocational programs with similar instructional delivery- twenty-five (25) hours.
-Included within those twenty-five (25) hours will be a maximum of two and one-half (2.5) hours per week of vocational student contact hours as defined in Article 5.6.2 (e). - c) For Semesterized Access Education and other vocational programs with similar instructional delivery, Health Care Assistant, Practical Nursing, Certified Dental Assistant, Access Education Transitions, English Language Training, Child, Youth, and Family Studies Program, Mountain Activity SkillsTraining, Adventure Tourism Business Operations, and Network Support Technician Programs twenty-five (25) hours. - 5.6.5 Should a Vocational Instructor be assigned Vocational Student Contact Hours that, averaged over the assigned duty period, are greater than the maximum hours defined in Article 5.6.4, the Instructor will receive compensatory time off on an hour for hour basis, e.g. if the Instructor's average Vocational Student Contact Hours should be no greater than twenty-five (25) and the Instructor works an average of thirty (30) such hours in the assigned duty period the Instructor will bank five (5) hours compensatory time off per duty week in that year. - 5.6.6 Upon consultation by the employee with his/her supervisor, and consistent with the duties and responsibilities as per Article 5.1, assigned instruction for vocational program instructors shall not exceed nine hundred and eighty (980) contact hours per duty year. - 5.6.7 In a laboratory or shop environment whenever, due to excessive numbers of students, learning or safety conditions deteriorate below an acceptable level in the professional judgment of the instructor, s/he shall bring the matter to the attention of the appropriate Campus Manager or Dean of Instruction in order to determine a feasible solution. - 5.7 Auxiliary Vocational Course/Program instructors shall be employed for the lesser of: - a) double their assigned contact hours to a maximum of three (3) paid hours; or
+Included within those twenty-five (25) hours will be a maximum of two and one-half (2.5) hours per week of vocational student contact hours as defined in Article 5.6.2 (e).

-- b) a half day and be paid for 3.5 duty hours; or - c) a full day and be paid for 7.0 duty hours. - Auxiliary Vocational Course/Program Instructors employed to teach an entire course in semesterized Access Education or in English Language Training shall be employed for a minimum of one hundred and thirty-five (135) hours for a ninety (90) hour course, and pro-rata. - 5.8 Contact Hours re Melded (University Studies and Career/Technology, and Vocational Programs/Courses) Instructional Assignments - 5.8.1 An employee assigned both University Studies and Career/Technology and Vocational program/course responsibilities shall have his/her contact hours determined by pro-rating Articles 5.5 and 5.6. - 5.9 Travel Duties - 5.9.1 Standard Travel Time - 5.9.1.1 Standard travel time between Cranbrook and satellite campuses/ regional communities shall be as follows:
+- c) For Semesterized Access Education and other vocational programs with similar instructional delivery, Health Care Assistant, Practical Nursing, Certified Dental Assistant, Access Education Transitions, English Language Training, Child, Youth, and Family Studies Program, Mountain Activity SkillsTraining, Adventure Tourism Business Operations, and Network Support Technician Programs twenty-five (25) hours. - 5.6.5 Should a Vocational Instructor be assigned Vocational Student Contact Hours that, averaged over the assigned duty period, are greater than the maximum hours defined in Article 5.6.4, the Instructor will receive compensatory time off on an hour for hour basis, e.g. if the Instructor's average Vocational Student Contact Hours should be no greater than twenty-five (25) and the Instructor works an average of thirty (30) such hours in the assigned duty period the Instructor will bank five (5) hours compensatory time off per duty week in that year. - In a laboratory or shop environment whenever, due to excessive numbers of students, learning or safety conditions deteriorate below an acceptable level in the professional judgment of the instructor, s/he shall bring the matter to the attention of the appropriate Campus Manager or Dean of Instruction in order to determine a feasible solution. - 5.7 Auxiliary Vocational Course/Program instructors shall be employed for the lesser of: - a) double their assigned contact hours to a maximum of three (3) paid hours; or - b) a half day and be paid for 3.5 duty hours; or - c) a full day and be paid for 7.0 duty hours. - 5.7.1 Auxiliary Vocational Course/Program Instructors employed to teach an entire course in semesterized Access Education or in English Language Training shall be employed for a minimum of one hundred and thirty-five (135) hours for a ninety (90) hour course, and pro-rata. - 5.8 Contact Hours re Melded (University Studies and Career/Technology, and Vocational Programs/Courses) Instructional Assignments - 5.8.1 An employee assigned both University Studies and Career/Technology and Vocational program/course responsibilities shall have his/her contact hours determined by pro-rating Articles 5.5 and 5.6. - 5.9 Travel Duties - 5.9.1 Standard Travel Time - 5.9.1.1 Standard travel time between Cranbrook and satellite campuses/ regional communities shall be as follows:

-Creston 3 Hours (return) Invermere 4 Hours (return) Elkford 5 Hours (return) Kimberley 1 Hour (return) Fernie 3 Hours (return) Sparwood 4 Hours (return) Golden 8 Hours (return)
+Creston 3 Hours (return) Invermere 4 Hours (return) Elkford 5 Hours (return) Kimberley 1 Hour (return) Fernie 3 Hours (return) Golden 8 Hours (return)